Teaching Fellows Program

 Meet Choices Teaching Fellows

-Kevin Conlon was part of the Choices webinar on Afghanistan, has presented at two local conferences and will take a lead role in the 2012 Choices Summer Institute in Chicago.
+Kevin Conlon has conducted a Choices webinar on Afghanistan, presented at local conferences and was a lead facilitator at the 2012 Choices Institute in Chicago.